-- (A) If the payer contests a request for prior authorization for non-medical reasons as defined under section 16-11(B)(1), the payer shall notify the provider and parties, in writing, of the basis for the contest within seven (7) business days from receipt of the provider's completed request as defined in section 16-9(F).
-A certificate of mailing of the written contest must be sent to the provider and parties. - If an ATP requests prior authorization and indicates in writing, including their reasoning and relevant documentation, that they believe the requested treatment is related to the admitted workers' compensation claim, the insurer cannot deny based solely on relatedness without a medical review as required by section 16-10(B). - (B) If the payer is contesting a request for prior authorization for medical reasons, the payer shall, within seven (7) business days of the completed request: - (1) Have all the submitted documentation under section 16-9(F) reviewed by a physician or other health care professional, as defined in section 16-5(A)(1)(a),
+- (A) If the payer contests a request for prior authorization for non-medical reasons as defined under section 16-12(B)(1), the payer shall notify the provider and parties, in writing, of the basis for the contest within seven (7) business days from receipt of the provider's completed request as defined in section 16-10(F).
+A certificate of mailing of the written contest must be sent to the provider and parties. - If an ATP requests prior authorization and indicates in writing, including their reasoning and relevant documentation, that they believe the requested treatment is related to the admitted workers' compensation claim, the insurer cannot deny based solely on relatedness without a medical review as required by section 16-11(B). - (B) If the payer is contesting a request for prior authorization for medical reasons, the payer shall, within seven (7) business days of the completed request: - (1) Have all the submitted documentation under section 16-10(F) reviewed by a physician or other health care professional, as defined in section 16-5(A)(1)(a), who holds a license and is in the same or similar specialty as would typically manage the medical condition, procedures, or treatment under review.
+The physicians or chiropractors performing this review shall be Level I or Level II accredited. - (2) After reviewing all the submitted documentation and other documentation referenced in the prior authorization request and available to the payer, the reviewing provider may call the requesting provider to expedite communication and processing of prior authorization requests.
+However, the written contest or approval still needs to be completed within the specified seven (7) business days under section 16-11(B). - (3) Furnish the provider and the parties with a written contest that sets forth the following information:

-- who holds a license and is in the same or similar specialty as would typically manage the medical condition, procedures, or treatment under review; and - (2) After reviewing all the submitted documentation, the reviewing provider may call the requesting provider to expedite communication and processing of prior authorization requests.
-However, the written contest or approval still needs to be completed within the specified seven (7) business days under section 16-10(B). - (3) Furnish the provider and the parties with a written contest that sets forth the following information: - (a) An explanation of the specific medical reasons for the contest, including the name and professional credentials of the person performing the medical review and a copy of the medical reviewer's opinion; - (b) The specific cite from the Medical Treatment Guidelines exhibits to Rule 17, when applicable; - (c) Identification of the information deemed most likely to influence the reconsideration of the contest when applicable; and - (d) A certificate of mailing to the provider and parties.
+- (a) An explanation of the specific medical reasons for the contest, including the name and professional credentials of the person performing the medical review and a copy of the medical reviewer's opinion; - (b) The specific cite from the Medical Treatment Guidelines exhibits to Rule 17, when applicable; - (c) Identification of the information deemed most likely to influence the reconsideration of the contest when applicable; and - (d) A certificate of mailing to the provider and parties.